Zamfara Has Witnessed Broad Reforms, Amazing Transformation

 For about a decade, Zamfara State has been the epicentre of banditry and terrorism.
 However, Dauda Lawal, governor of the state reports that a lot has changed in the last two and half years the state has been under his watch.
-He speaks with ONWUKA NZESHI on some of his reform policies that are transforming the state.
+He spoke with ONWUKA NZESHI on some of his reform policies that are transforming the state

 How’s Zamfara State today?